-To answer this question we must first discuss what life is, as well as what you, as a person, are.
-For millennia, people have known that life is something special, something unique from inanimate objects.
-Biology, the study of life, has entranced many minds throughout history, but it wasn't until the 16th and 17th centuries that biology's popularity exploded from the development of the scientific method and the discovery of cells allowed biology to become philosophically and legally reliable.
+To answer this question, we must first discuss the definition of life and the definition of person.
+For millennia, people have recognized that life is special and unique compared to inanimate objects.
+Biology, the study of life, has entranced many minds throughout history, but it wasn't until the 16th and 17th centuries that biology's popularity exploded from the development of the scientific method and the discovery of cells.

-While scientists agree that life continues, it is also a fact of our world that all living things eventually die.
-Looking at the smallest level of life, we know cells die in four main ways: they can die when squashed by physical forces; they can die when attacked by other cells (or viruses); they can die from senescence (the cell version of old age); and they can die from apoptosis (the cell version of suicide).
+While scientists agree that life is a continuum, it is also a fact of our world that all living things eventually die.
+Looking at the smallest unit of life, we know cells die in four main ways: they can die when destroyed by physical forces; they can die when attacked by other cells (or viruses); they can die from senescence (the cell version of old age); and they can die from apoptosis (the cell version of suicide).
 Within your body, cells die every day, and yet you are still here.
 This means that your life, as a person, is something beyond the existence of each of your cells.

 Did you watch the video?
 If not, know that it's less than 10 minutes long and very informative— definitely worth watching later if you have time.
-To recap, the definitions of personhood reviewed by Hank are Noonan’s genetic criterion, Warren’s 5 criteria, the social criterion, Singer’s sentience, and the gradient theory of personhood.
+To recap, the definitions of personhood reviewed by Hank are Noonan’s Genetic Criterion, Warren’s 5 Criteria, the Social Criterion, Singer’s Sentience, and the Gradient Theory of Personhood.
 But none of these specific definitions of personhood have been able to settle the tension between Pro-Life and Pro-Choice groups.
 So, Respect People offers you a different definition.

 After watching Hank's Crash Course on Personhood, you should understand that human life and personhood are distinct concepts.
 While each living cell within you is a human life, only you, as the sum of the coordinated function of those human lives, are a human person.
 This means that the life of any one of your cells and your life, as a person, are two different things.
 For example, have you ever considered how your future death is not simultaneously the death of all the cells in your body?
-After your death, cells within the body you left behind can live for days, with some cells living for more than two-weeks after you're gone, until they run out of energy to consume, since you are no longer there to control that body and eat to provide those cells with nutrients.
-If you were an organ donor, some of the cells with your DNA will live for much longer than two weeks after your passing.
+After your death, cells within the body you left behind can live for days, and certain cells can live for more than two weeks after you're gone, until they run out of energy to consume, since you are no longer there to control that body and eat to provide those cells with nutrients.
+If you die and become an organ donor, some of the cells with your DNA will live for much longer than two weeks after your passing.
 Indeed, cells with your exact DNA, that used to be a part of you, can live on within, reproduce within, and be a part of another person.
 You need your cells, but your cells don't necessarily need you!

 Here's the point: If the end of your life is not congruent to the death of all cells with your DNA, then it is reasonable to consider that the beginning of your life is also not congruent to the rise of new cellular life with your DNA.
 Therefore, to answer the question "When did your life begin?", you must ask yourself what distinguishes your life from the trillions of cellular lives that support you?

-We have thought hard about this question, and we arrived at an answer: While we and our cells both meet the 7 criteria for biological life, we, as people, meet 2 additional criteria: we can think thoughts and feel emotions!
-Thus, Respect People defines a person as a life form that meets the 7 criteria of life (organized structure, metabolism, growth, response to stimuli, homeostasis, reproductive capability, and adaptation through evolution) plus 2 more criteria specific to people (the ability to think thoughts and feel emotions) for a total of 10 criteria.
+We have thought hard about this question, and we arrived at an answer: While we and our cells both have human DNA and meet the 7 criteria for biological life, we, as people, meet 2 additional criteria: we can think thoughts and feel emotions!
+Thus, Respect People defines a human person as a life form that meets the 7 criteria of life (organized structure, metabolism, growth, response to stimuli, homeostasis, reproductive capability, and adaptation through evolution) plus 3 more criteria specific to human people (a human genome, the ability to think thoughts, and the ability to feel emotions) for a total of 10 criteria.
 We call this definition the Ten Criteria for Human Personhood.

-The process of differentiating people from other forms of life can be simplified by acknowledging that the ability to think thoughts and feel emotions occurs from within one specific organ: the brain.
+The process of differentiating persons from non-persons can be simplified by acknowledging that the ability to think thoughts and feel emotions occurs from within one specific organ: the brain.
 Your brain, a magnificent organ, is what permits your life to be extraordinary compared to cellular life.
 When your brain ceases to function—that is, when your brain ceases to have the ability to think thoughts and the ability to feel emotions—your life as a person ends.
 Likewise, when your brain gained this function—that is, the ability to think thoughts and feel emotions—your life as a person began.